betipp/Ghost-Cafe/README.md

 ## Gameplay 🎮

 The goal of the game is to cook and prepare food according to the customer's order.
+Test your skills in timer mode and collect as many points as you can.

 ### Coffee machine ☕